HMB-Entertainment/NZT/README.md

 - Originally I tried using turtle but it fell immensely short of my standards.
 - Paul Graham's ANSI Common Lisp inspired me to consider Ray Tracing.
 - Pov-ray install needed to run .pov files to make your own images.
+- Generating images takes time
+- Looks AMAZING when you play NZT with them afterwards!

 *Music Generation*
 - I designed the tunes from my own musical intuition.